Jahjahhhh/EEG-SHIELD/README.md

 Electroencephalography (EEG) acquisition system.
 Using TI's ADS1299-4 low noise, programmable gain amplifier, 4 channel ADC.
 The data is sent to a PC using SPI (raspberry pi in this case) to view measured signals.
-In order to not lose any bits of data, we use a microcontroller (ESP32) to interface with the ADS1299 and relay information to the Raspberry Pi 3B+ (because the RPi is busy interrupting since it is running an OS).
+In order to not lose any bits of data, we use a microcontroller (ESP32) to interface with the ADS1299 and relay information to the Raspberry Pi 3B+ (the Pi is busy interrupting, it is running an OS).

 ---